antonmi/code_together/README.md

 See demo here: [code_together](http://antonmi.github.io/code_together).

-If you happy with this simple demo, please visit [LiveStudy](http://live-study.ru) project (in russian, in development) to see how we try to use collaborative tools for education.
+If you happy with this simple demo, please visit [LiveStudy](http://live-study.ru) project to see how we try to use collaborative tools for education.